allenai/scirepeval/BENCHMARKING.md

 from scirepeval import SciRepEval from evaluation.encoders import Model

-#Create a model as in previous example
+#Create a model instance as in previous example
 model = Model(variant="default", base_checkpoint="allenai/specter")

 #Choose the task types from (classification, regression, proximity and adhoc_search)